No Bake Cookies

 - Sugar: Coconut sugar is my favorite for dessert recipes, but you could use any granulated sugar.
 Just don’t use honey or maple syrup.

-- Cacao Powder: I always use raw cacao powder, but you can use unsweetened cocoa powder as well.
+- Cacao Powder: I prefer to use raw cacao powder, but you can use unsweetened cocoa powder as well.

-- Almond Butter: I only stock my pantry with almond butter (due to my nephew’s peanut allergy), but any nut butter will work.
+- Almond Butter: While I personally love almond butter, any nut butter will work.

 - Vanilla Extract: A splash of vanilla extract adds that sweet depth of flavor.